 Is that too much to ask to save yourself from a triple-bypass and injecting yourself four times a day with insulin?

-Get your magnesium heart intake up, and remember it is far better from your food than from pills.
-Yes, improving ones well-being does take some effort; rather that than the difficulty and expense of driving to the doctor.
+Get your magnesium heart intake up; and remember it is far better from your food than from pills.
+Yes, improving one's well-being does take some effort; rather that than the difficulty and expense of driving to the doctor.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: